Rawlins County alumna speaks out after fire destroys school

-ATWOOD, Kans.
+ATWOOD, Kan.
 (KSNW) — For Rawlins County Junior-Senior High School alum Sofia White, the birthplace of her career in graphic design has been reduced to rubble.

 Stoddard was one of the first to survey the damage Thursday.